HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘bsts’
+    Error in prepareTimeseries(y = y) : object 'AirPassengers' not found

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    Error in globalVariables(c(".rows")) :
-    manual.
+      could not find function "globalVariables"
     ```